LdesignMedia/moodle-docker-brew/README.md

 - [ ] Command to stop all running instances
 - [ ] Display all running Moodle versions
 - [ ] Option to install specific PHP versions
+- [ ] Run the container for behat testing interactive, so we can pause a behat test

 ## Authors